Q:How do you monetize your website?

 9.“Here's my best tip for monetizing: Never stop brainstorming revenue streams.
 Mine include advertising, syndication, freelance, donations, events, partnerships, affiliate advertising, content sharing, and speaking gigs.
 There are also grants, sponsorships, voluntary memberships, and paywalls.
 Notice how I listed paywalls last—they don't work the vast majority of the time!”

-10.“I monetize my blogs through www.madpropits.com.
+10.“I monetize my blogs through Mad Prop Its.
 This service allows people to "Prop" me when they like what I've produced.
 It's way better than advertising because I have to produce useful content to get Propped and the reader isn't inundated with someone else's information.
 It keeps the control squarely with me.
 This is a new service but I've already earned over $100, just for having the Give Props button on my site.
-You can view my button at www.bodywealthnow.com.
-I expect it to keep growing and by the end of 2010, I anticipate over $1000 in micro-donations.”
+I expect it to keep growing and by the end of the year, I anticipate over $1000 in micro-donations.”

 -Mary Ji-Aitoshi Casey II